-If you hit the "C" key, it will configure the project.
+If you hit the "c" key, it will configure the project.
 You should use that as you change values in the cache.
 To change values, use the arrow keys to select cache entries, and the enter key to edit them.
 Boolean values will toggle with the enter key.
 Once you have set all the values as you like, you can hit the 'G" key to generate the makefiles and exit.
+You can also hit "h" for help, "q" to quit, and "t" to toggle the viewing of advanced cache entries.